bonzo4/annulive/README.md

 **Social media AI app where users can create and share their own roadmaps learning the skills they want to.**

 Annulive is a platform that combines social networking with AI-powered learning.
-Users can create personalized learning roadmaps, share their progress, and discover new skills through an engaging, community-driven experience.
+Users can create personalized learning roadmaps, share their progress, and discover new skills through a community-driven experience.

 🏆 **Built for the [boot.dev Hackathon](https://boot.dev) (July 25-28, 2025)**